 About

-My work has been motivated by understanding how people come together to envision and enact social change, and the kinds of relationships among social movements across geographic space and time.
+My work has been motivated by understanding how young people come together to envision and enact social change, and the kinds of relationships among social movements across geographic space and time.
 My dissertation examined the unprecedented rise of youth movements in Brazil and was supported by grants and fellowships including the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) award.
 It focused on how youth interconnect, or articulate, plural struggles in movements for a society that is anti-capitalist, anti-racist, feminist, and promotes LGBTQI rights and climate justice.
 I found that in doing so, youth are also (re)creating forms of collective action, education in multimodal and hybrid spaces, and democracy amidst a polarized society.

-I lived in Brazil for seven years (I’m originally from the U.S.) and lived and worked in the U.S., Latin America, and Africa.
+Born in Thailand, I lived in Brazil for seven years (I’m originally from the U.S.) and lived and worked in the U.S., Latin America, and Africa.
 Since I was a middle schooler, I’ve spent most of my time in Latin America and the U.S., so I speak Portuguese and Spanish.
 I love collaborating to design qualitative research, especially with youth, teaching it, and figuring out ways it can be meaningful.
-Since 2002 I have been engaged in research projects about inequalities and resistance related to education, gender, and (non-)violence.
+Since 2002 I have co-led research projects about inequalities and resistance related to education, gender, and (non-)violence.
 I focused on addressing disparities in education and health; interconnections between gender-based violence and urban violence; marriage during childhood and adolescence; and how violence early in life, especially non-physical forms of violence, can shape youth and adult experiences.